-The front stairwell was carpeted for ancient twenty seven year olds, but the back stairs were plastic coated, and all ours!
-If you pushed off from the very top step you could s-l-i-d-e all the way down on your butt.
+The front stairwell was carpeted for ancient twenty-seven-year-olds, but the back stairs were plastic coated, and all ours!
+If you pushed off from the top step you could s-l-i-d-e all the way down on your butt.

 The upstairs bathroom had a big wide black vinyl floor, aka skating rink.
-Jan and I used to fill the tub, toss most of the water on the floor, and push each other’s skinny, naked, bottoms across the floor, or plant our feet against the wall and push off, doing wheelies as we giggled in glee!
-“Pushy and Pully” is what we christened this beloved wild ride.
-Mom did not love this so much.
+Jan and I filled the tub, tossed most of the water on the floor, and pushed each other’s skinny, naked, bottoms across, or planted our feet against the wall and took off, doing wheelies as we giggled in glee!
+“Pushy and Pully” is what we christened this wild ride; we loved it!
+Mom, not so much.

-The bathroom also had a curious little door which was a laundry chute.
-We tossed our dirty laundry down it and it landed in a basket, right by the washer in the basement.
-This was nifty enough until my little brother Mark tried to throw the dog down it and follow suit with his body.
+That bathroom had a curious little door which was a laundry chute.
+We tossed our dirty laundry down and it landed in a basket, right by the washer in the basement.
+This was nifty enough until my little brother, Mark, tried to throw the dog down it and follow suit with his body.
 Dad nailed it shut.

 The weather was grueling for Dad, who braved sub-zero temperatures to treat livestock for clients.
 He detested the cold.
 Can you imagine doing surgery outside in some farmer Brown’s stable in the icy wind when it is ten degrees below zero?
 But, he was the only Veterinarian for miles around that rural area, and the man loved his family.
 They most certainly do not make em like that anymore!
 Thanks Daddy, love you.